Frederico Freitas

 Bio

 I am an environmental and digital historian working on modern Brazil.
-My previous research dealt with the creation of national parks at the border of Brazil and Argentina in the early twentieth century.
+My previous research dealt with the creation of national parks on the border of Brazil and Argentina in the early twentieth century.
 My current project focuses on the planning, construction, and urban and environmental life of Brasília, Brazil’s modernist capital, built in the 1950s.
-I have been at NC State since 2016, where I am an associate professor of digital and Latin American history and a core member of the Visual Narrative cluster.
-Before becoming a historian, I worked for years in São Paulo, Brazil, as an art director doing graphic design and motion graphics.
+I joined NC State in 2016 as part of the Chancellor’s Faculty Excellence Program’s Visual Narrative Initiative.

 Teaching and Research Interests

-My research deals with the history of Latin America— especially Brazil—in the nineteenth and twentieth centuries.
+My research focuses on the history of Latin America—especially Brazil—in the nineteenth and twentieth centuries.
 I focus on the intersection between environment and society, with a particular interest in the spatial and social implications of environmental policies.

 My current book project, titled Concrete Tropics: An Environmental History of Brazil’s Modernist Capital, is an environmental history of Brasília, the modernist capital city built by Brazil in the 1950s.
-The book covers a century of history of the city, from the initial mapping of a planned inland capital in the 1890s through its construction in the 1950s and continuing to the 1990s.
-As a modernist city designed upon utopian ideals, Brasília was to provide a novel urban environment to foster the birth of a modern society.
-And yet, the city had to contend with the reality of the nature supporting its existence.
+The book covers a century of the city’s history, from the initial mapping of a planned inland capital in the 1890s through its construction in the 1950s and continuing to the 1990s.
+As a modernist city designed on utopian ideals, Brasília was intended to provide a novel urban experience that would foster the emergence of a modern society.
+And yet, the city had to contend with the reality of the environment supporting its existence.
 Concrete Tropics shows how Brasília and the society it created are the products of not only the successes and failures of modernist planning but also the environmental processes that shaped the city’s construction.

 At NC State, I teach courses on Latin American history in the nineteenth and twentieth centuries, US-Latin American relations, Latin American urban history, and the theory and methods of digital history and spatial history, particularly historical GIS.

-I also plan to introduce courses on the history of Brazil.
+I also plan to introduce courses on Brazilian history.
 I am interested in topics such as modern environmental history, policymaking and state formation, urban studies, and transnational and borderlands history.

 Funded Research